SenZhan/yalmip-gurobi-real-project/README.md

 # yalmip-gurobi-real-project
-This is a real-project which solves linear question
+This is a real-project which solves linear question.
+Gurobi and yalmip are used.
+Good example to learn.